+Then, the possible negative effect on mobility right fulfilment could be mitigated guaranteeing to the rail company sufficient economic sustainability.
 Possible ways to achieve the railways' survival in the market are the use of public subsidies in favour of railway operators and/or the imposition of compensation procedures between competitors.
 For example, the PBSR profits could be taxed and the collected economic resources could be transferred to the rail operator as compensation - partial or total - of its loss due to the presence of fixed costs.
 We test the possibility to apply a flat compensation between the competitors (for which, F is burden by both companies).
-To do so, we relax the constraint on rail operator minimum revenues from sales, while excluding ranges for which the constrained monopoly is already the selected option:
+To do so, we relax the constraint on rail operator minimum revenues from sales, while excluding ranges for which the PBRS monopoly is already the selected option:

-$$F \le (1 - k^2)(t+1) + k(2 + t - 2k(t+1)).$$ (19)
+$$F \le (1 - k^2)(t+1) + k(2 + t - 2k(t+1)), \tag{19}$$

-$$F > (1 - k^2)(t + 1) \tag{20}$$
+$$F > (1 - k^2)(t + 1).$$ (20)

-We aim to verify if there is any parameters' combination for which the constrained duopoly market setting should be preferred to the PBSR constrained monopoly on the social welfare point of view:
+We aim to verify if there is any parameters' combination for which the constrained duopoly market setting should be preferred to the PBSR monopoly on the social welfare point of view:

-$$W{const_duop} > W{mono_BSRP}.$$ (21)
+$$W{const_duop} > W{mono_PBRS}.$$ (21)

-Again, we fix the values of c (=0) and F (=1) as simplification and study the social welfare values over the simulated scenario.
-We impose coherent values for the willingness to pay u^ (see eqn(18)) and we contain the analysis of the parameters ranges for which the PBSR constrained monopoly is appliable (the constraint on k is active, while the constraint on F is substitute by eqns (19), (20)).
-Both intervals for the t parameter are investigated, as described for the first case at exam.
-Fig. 4 (right side) shows the obtained results.
-The purple areas indicate the parameters ranges for which the W{mono_BSRP} is the best option in terms of social welfare (if minimum thresholds on u^ values, depending on t and k, are respected), while the constraint (the red line) cannot be included in the analysis because the companies profits are not high enough to cover the fixed costs (threshold in eqn (19) cannot be respected; the acceptable parameters' ranges are on the area between the blue lines and below the red line).
+Again, we fix the values of c (= 0) and F (= 1) as simplification and study the social welfare values over the simulated scenario.
+We impose coherent values for the willingness to pay u^ (see eqn (18)) and we contain the analysis of the parameters over ranges for which the PBSR constrained monopoly is applicable (considering that the constraint on F is substituted by eqns (19) and (20)).
+Results seem to show that the W{mono_PBRS} (without restriction over k) would always be the best option in terms of social welfare (if minimum thresholds on u^ values, depending on t and k, are respected), while the constraint over PBSR production, the social welfare would be better off by a passage to a constrained duopoly market setting, since more people would be served with similar or lower applied ticket prices.
+Furthermore, this preference over constrained duopoly should increase as the rail option is more and more preferable to the bus option for the passengers (i.e., t increases).